imzqqq/chat/website/spec/content/client-server-api/modules/third_party_invites.md

 ---
 type: module
-weight: 140
 ---

 ### Third party invites

-This module adds in support for inviting new members to a room where their Chat user ID is not known, instead addressing them by a third party identifier such as an email address.
-There are two flows here; one if a Chat user ID is known for the third party identifier, and one if not.
+This module adds in support for inviting new members to a room where their Matrix user ID is not known, instead addressing them by a third party identifier such as an email address.
+There are two flows here; one if a Matrix user ID is known for the third party identifier, and one if not.
 Either way, the client calls `/invite` with the details of the third party identifier.

-The homeserver asks the identity server whether a Chat user ID is known for that identifier:
+The homeserver asks the identity server whether a Matrix user ID is known for that identifier:

 -   If it is, an invite is simply issued for that user.